1. **Company Overview - Bajaj Housing Finance Limited (BHFL)**

 - **Risks**: Risks include regulatory changes, interest rate fluctuations, and competition from both banks and other non-banking financial companies (NBFCs).

 - **Investment Remark**: From a long-term perspective, BHFL presents a favourable opportunity given its strong financial performance, backed by Bajaj Group, and expected growth in the housing finance sector.
 Investors looking for stable growth in the financial sector could consider investing, keeping in mind the inherent risks of the housing finance industry.
-New buying can be done during the current fall near 133 while the range near term should be 190 to 133.
-Overall mutliyear rally along with high and consistent profits could be expected.
+New buying can be done during the current fall in the whole range of 115 to 102 while the range near term should be 154 this year.
+Overall multi year rally along with high and consistent profits could be expected.

 This analysis gives a comprehensive view of BHFL's prospects, its position in the housing finance industry, its financial performance, and potential for future growth, aiding investors in making informed decisions.